steveicarus/iverilog/README.txt

 	    library files and include directory so that installations with the same prefix but different suffix are guaranteed to not interfere with each other.

+	--host=<host-type>
+	    Compile iverilog for a different platform.
+You can use: x64_64-w64-mingw32 for building 64-bit Windows executables
+                i686-w64-mingw32 for building 32-bit Windows executables
+            Both options require installing the required mingw-w64 packages.

 2.3 (Optional) Testing